trdroid/Swift-Examples/Closures/README.md

 # Closures

-A Closure is a block of code to perform a specific task.
+A Closure is a block of code that could be passed around in code to perform a specific task.

 ### Syntax